danieldube/cpp_header_guard/README.md

 hatch shell
 ```

-The pre-commit hooks reuse the same Hatch-managed environment, so make sure the
+The pre-commit hooks reuse the same Hatch-managed environment, so the commands
-environment is created before running `pre-commit run` for the first time.
+above ensure linting and typing run with the dependencies declared in
+`pyproject.toml` and mirrored in `requirements-test.txt`.